 (Distraction-Free Writing Mode)

-- Depending on the WordPress theme you’ve installed, the style menu may include default heading formats and other pre-defined styles.
+- Depending on the theme you’ve installed, the style menu may include default heading formats and other pre-defined styles.

 22. Underline.
 Select the content your want to underline and click this button.

 23. Justify.
 Clicking this button justifies a paragraph where your mouse cursor has been placed or text selected.
 Justification adjusts the spacing in your text to square up every line of text so that the line ends are not “ragged” (as is the case when text is left-aligned by default).

 24. Select Text Color.
 Highlight your text and select a color from the palette in the pull-down menu to change text color …